tomwhartung/jmws_accoutrements/affiliate_marketing/2-privacy_policy.md

 ## Requirements

-- Privacy Policy must be general yet specific enough to use on any of my sites
+- Privacy Policy (PP) must be general yet specific enough to use on any of my sites
-- The Policy should allow for:
+- The PP should allow for:
   - Displaying AdSense ads
   - Selling (or giving away) images
   - Affiliate marketing